Tax Tips for U.S. Americans Abroad

 But when tax season hits, and you’re a U.S. expat married to a Non-U.S. Citizen Spouse – what do you need to do?

 Married Filing Separately as an American Abroad

-Married Filing Jointly does come with better tax benefits.
+Filing together with your spouse does normally come with better tax benefits.
 However, it can cause extra reporting stress for Americans with non-U.S. partners.
 Let’s take a look to see if makes sense to file Married Filing Separately instead …

 If the following is true in your situation: